Patent Registration in India – Online Filing Process, Procedures, and Cost

 Requirements of a provisional patent:

-1. A provisional patent application has to be submitted via Form 1 and Form 2 which should contain the Title of the invention, Name, Address, and Nationality of the applicants and preamble to the description.
+• A provisional patent application has to be submitted via Form 1 and Form 2 which should contain the Title of the invention, Name, Address, and Nationality of the applicants and preamble to the description.

-2. The Title of the invention has to clearly indicate the subject matter to which the invention belongs
+• The Title of the invention has to clearly indicate the subject matter to which the invention belongs

-3. Drawings/photos wherever required
+• Drawings/photos wherever required

-4. Claims cannot be included in the provisional patent as the purpose of filing a provisional patent is to get a priority date.
+• Claims cannot be included in the provisional patent as the purpose of filing a provisional patent is to get a priority date.

-1. A complete specification has to be filed within 12 months of filing the provisional application failing which the application will be abandoned.
+• A complete specification has to be filed within 12 months of filing the provisional application failing which the application will be abandoned.

 Requirements:

-1. Complete specification must fully describe the invention, its operation or use and the method in which it will perform.
+• Complete specification must fully describe the invention, its operation or use and the method in which it will perform.
 It should contain claim/s the scope of the invention.

-2. An abstract to provide technical information about the invention
+• An abstract to provide technical information about the invention

-3. Power of Attorney to the Patent agent in the form of Form 26
+• Power of Attorney to the Patent agent in the form of Form 26

-4. Form 3 must be filed along with the application or within 6 months of filing the application
+• Form 3 must be filed along with the application or within 6 months of filing the application

-4. Publication of the Patent application:
+6. Publication of the Patent application:

 Publication of the application is a critical step in the Patent process as the applicant’s rights start from publication date.
 Typically, the application is published in the Official Patent Office Journal automatically after 18 months from the date of filing of the application or the priority date, whichever is earlier.
 Only complete applications are published, whereas the provisional applications unless filed as a complete specification within 12 months are neither published nor examined by the Patent Office.

-There is a provision for early publication under Section 11A(2) of the Indian Patents Act, 1970, which states that “The applicant may, in the prescribed manner, request the Controller to publish his application at any time before the expiry of the period by filing a Form 9 and paying requisite fees.
+There is a provision for early publication under Section 11A (2) of the Indian Patents Act, 1970, which states that “The applicant may, in the prescribed manner, request the Controller to publish his application at any time before the expiry of the period by filing a Form 9 and paying requisite fees.

-5. Request for Examination:
+7. Request for Examination:

 Request for examination is a mandatory step in the process and missing the deadline will result in the application being marked as withdrawn by the Patent Office.
-If the request of examination is made within the prescribed time limit, the Indian Patent office takes up the application for examination.
+If the request for examination is made within the prescribed time limit, the Indian Patent office takes up the application for examination.
 Request for Examination can be filed within a period of 48 months from the priority date (date of first filing of the invention, can be provisional patent or complete patent / non-provisional patent) or date of filing of the patent application whichever is earlier.
 This has to be filed via Form 18 by paying requisite fees.

-6. Issuance of Examination Report
+8. Issuance of Examination Report

-Examination Report would be issued by the Patent Office anytime after the Request for examination is filed.
+Examination Report would be issued by the Patent Office any time after the Request for examination is filed.
 An examiner prepares a report of examination after examining the application and sends it to the controller.
 The Controller considers the report of the examiner and gist of objections if any is sent to the applicant in the form of a report – First Examination Report (FER).

 Most common Objections raised by the Controller: